thinksalot/notes/git.md

 ### Undo last (pushed) commit
 `git revert HEAD` This will reverse the effects of an earlier commit (often a faulty one) and record a new commit.
+The faulty commit will remain in the log list.